Celestial-Project/Celestial-Legacy/docs/chat_intents_guide.md

-# Chat intents development guide
+# Chat Intent Development Manual

-This is a guide for Celestial's chat intents development
+This is a guide for Celestial's chat intent development.

 ## Non-festival chat intents

-This kind of chat intents is use for normal chat responses that does not required a datetime data
+This kind of chat intent is used for normal chat responses that do not require datetime data.

 ```json
 "thanks": {